dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### setTorchButtonVisible

-Set whether to display the torch button when scanning.
-Uses can click the torch button to turn on/off the torch.
+Sets whether to display the torch button when scanning.
+Users can click the torch button to turn on/off the torch.

 ```java
 void setTorchButtonVisible(boolean torchButtonVisible);